The Monarch of the Glen (painting): Modern derivatives and corporate logos

 According to the Sunday Herald, the painting became a cliché by the mid 20th century as "the ultimate biscuit tin image of Scotland"; its usage included a 1940s tin of McVitie's shortbread.

-The painting has many copiers, one, The Challenger, was an inspiration for the sides of delivery trucks for Challenge Dairies whose heritage was later added to butter cartons in stores.
+The painting has many copiers.
+One, The Challenger, was an inspiration for the sides of delivery trucks for Challenge Dairies whose heritage was later added to butter cartons in stores.

-Glenfiddich single malt Scotch whisky has used a variation of Landseer's stag image in their logo since 1968.
+Glenfiddich single malt Scotch whisky has used a variation of Landseer's stag image in its logo since 1968.

 Company legend has it the first President of Challenge Cream and Butter Association, J.P.
 Murphy, now Challenge Dairy of California, chose the name from a variation of the mural, depicted on the company's current logo.

 In 2012 Peter Saville collaborated with Dovecot Studios Edinburgh to celebrate their centenary by creating a large scale tapestry of his work After, After, After Monarch of the Glen.
 This tapestry was Dovecot Studios' re-appropriation of Saville's version of Sir Peter Blake's usage of Landseer's 1851 painting.